vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 0 */1 * * * sudo /home/pi/youTube_ads_4_pi-hole/youtube.sh >/dev/null
 ```

-Since I was still seeing youtube ads, I looked for options and discovered [free-tube]([GitHub - FreeTubeApp/FreeTube: An Open Source YouTube app for privacy](https://github.com/FreeTubeApp/FreeTube)) app that is available for all desktop OS.
+Since I was still seeing youtube ads, I looked for options and discovered [freetube](https://github.com/FreeTubeApp/FreeTube) app that is available for all desktop OS.
 Free-tube is a great tool to use and is a privacy first tool.
 It fits my needs.
 Free-tube does not support login though.

 For mobile there are not options, but I discovered [Invidious - An open source alternative front-end to YouTube](https://invidious.io/) and it works on mobile phone browser really well - no login support though.